UniqueNetwork/mass-nfts-doc/generate.md

 This guide is perfect for beginners who don't have extensive programming knowledge.
 However, having some familiarity with using the terminal will be useful.

-By the completion of this tutorial, you will have a clear understanding of how to use scripts to generate images and NFT metadata and mint vast collections, illustrated through the example of the Sqrt Heads collection.
+By the completion of this tutorial, you will have a clear understanding of how to use scripts to generate images and NFT metadata and mint vast collections, illustrated through the example of the Square Heads collection.

-<image src="./docs/generate-intro.png"></iamge>
+<image src="./docs/intro-generate.png"></iamge>

-## ⚙️ Setup environment
+## ⚙️ Step 1: Setup environment

 To get started, we'll need node.js, git, and Visual Studio Code installed on your computer.
 If you haven't worked with git, node, and npm before, we recommend reading our [brief guide](./setup.md) to properly configure your environment.

-### Download the project
+### 1.1 Download the project

 You may do it in two ways.